filefoxper/airma/docs/react-effect/api.md

 * Strategy.success - It returns a strategy.
 You can provide a success process callback for it.
 When the promise is resolved, it calls the process callback with data parameter.
 * Strategy.memo - It returns a strategy.
 You can provide a data comparator function for it.
 This strategy compares promise data with state data, if the result of `equalFn` returns true, it will reuse the state data.
 The default `equalFn` compares with two JSON.stringify results.
 * Strategy.validate - It returns a strategy.
 You can set a boolean returning callback, it is always called before promise callback is started.
 If the setting callback returns `false`, the promise callback will stop work.
 * Strategy.reduce - It returns a strategy.
 You can set a callback which accepts a newest session data and a current promise resolving data for generating a accumulative data for next session state.
+If you need other info from state, you can use the last param to fetch session data.
 * Strategy.effect - It returns a strategy.
 You can set a process callback for it to process the session state effect.
 * Strategy.effect.success - It returns a strategy.
 You can set a process callback for it to process the session state effect when state changes to success.
 * Strategy.effect.error - It returns a strategy.
 You can set a process callback for it to process the session state effect when state changes to error.